 There are three levels of membership – Fellow, Member and Associate – the latter for anyone interested in horology, whether it be amateur practical hands-on work, or purely admiring horological works.

-The breadth of interests of the members include a wide range of clocks: longcase (grandfather), bracket, turret, electical, lantern and many others, including Edo Period Japanese!
+The breadth of interests of Branch members include a wide range of clocks including longcase (grandfather), bracket, turret, electrical, lantern and many others, including Edo Period Japanese!
 Also watches, including pocket and wrist varieties.
-Our core members are always at the end of a phone to provide help, knowledge, experience and tips amongst the various projects that members undertake.

 Regular Meeting Venue